1300 830 830

 • details of the costs and fees required to commence and operate the franchise.

-At least 14 days before a franchisee enters into, renews or extends a franchise agreement or pays a non-refundable deposit in relation to a franchise agreement, a franchisor must give the franchisee:
+Clause 9 of the Franchising Code provides that at least 14 days before a franchisee enters into, renews or extends a franchise agreement or pays a non-refundable deposit in relation to a franchise agreement, a franchisor must give the franchisee:

 In addition, if the franchise business is to be operated from premises and the premises are leased to the franchisor or an associate of the franchisor, the franchisor must give to the prospective franchisee at least 14 days before the franchisee enters into, renews or extends a franchise agreement, or pays a non refundable deposit in relation to the franchise agreement: